backdaniel/ancient_fertilizer/README.md

 - Good for farming flowers for dye.
 - New Ancient Basalt texture.
 - New Cracked Brick variation.
-- Selectively pick different variations of a grass.
+- Selectively pick different variations of a type of grass.

 ## Distinctions
 - Duplicates vegetation.